YOU ARE EXPLORING

 Many research opportunities exist at IU School of Medicine.
 The school’s Department of Pediatrics is among the highest in National Institutes of Health research funding.
 The Department of Pediatrics’ Division of Children’s Health Services Research is one of the largest and most productive of its kind in the United States.

-The clinical volume in the Child Protection Program also offers ample clinical research opportunities.
-IU School of Medicine Child Protection Program faculty physicians have co-authored multiple articles published in peer reviewed literature and fellows and faulty have presented research abstracts at national meetings.
+The clinical volume in the Child Protection Programs also offer ample clinical research opportunities.
+IU School of Medicine Child Protection Programs faculty physicians have co-authored multiple articles published in peer reviewed literature, and fellows and faculty have presented research abstracts at national meetings.